Collapsar CXL500 Review: Carbon Fiber Pool Cue for ~$120

 The Collapsar CXL500 shouldn’t exist at ~$120.
 Carbon fiber cues at this price undercut every established brand by $200+.
 The economics don’t quite make sense, but the cue works.

 If you play in any environment where humidity or temperature varies, this cue removes warping from your list of worries.
-If you want low-deflection properties without spending $300+ on a Cuetec Cynergy or Predator REVO, the carbon fiber delivers.
-If you’re curious about carbon fiber and not ready for a premium commitment, this is the lowest-risk way to try it.
+It also gets you low-deflection properties without spending $300+ on a Cuetec Cynergy or Predator REVO.
+And for anyone curious about carbon fiber but not ready for a premium commitment, this is the lowest-risk way to try it.

 Our readers bought 17 of these without us ever recommending them.
 Now we are.